openwebwork/webwork2/courses.dist/modelCourse/templates/achievements/achievement_readme.txt

        This hash will persist from evaluation to evaluation and, like
        $localData, you can store whatever you like in here.
 This data will be accessable from *every* achievement and is unique to the user.
-There are two variables stored in this hash that are maintained by the system.
+There are three variables stored in this hash that are maintained by the system.
        - $globalData->completeSets : This is the number of sets which the student has earned 100% on
        - $globalData->complete Problems : This is the number of problems which the student has earned 100% on
+       - $globalData->prev_level_points : This is the number of points
+         to reach current level which is used with level progress bar.
        Warning: The achievements are always evaluated in the order they are listed the Instructors achievement editor page.
 To make matters more complicated, achievements which have already been earned are